thebiggestcookie/pavt/README.md

   ```javascript
   const API_BASE_URL = process.env.REACT_APP_API_URL || 'http://localhost:5000/api';
   ```

+- If you haven't deployed your backend yet, you'll need to do that first.
+Create a separate Web Service on Render for your backend, deploy it, and then use its URL for the `REACT_APP_API_URL` environment variable when setting up this frontend service.

 By following these steps, your LLM Product Categorizer should be successfully deployed on Render as a web service.